jonlpersson/ed-latimore/site/_posts/2024-02-08-how-behaviors-and-lifestyle-are-subject-to-inflation.md

 18-year-olds today have access to all of these things, giving them more opportunities at an earlier age.
 Therefore, it's more common for 18-year-olds to have substantial incomes.

-In this way, the natural inflation that has occurred spreads more opportunity, so even if the same percentage of people take advantage of them, more people are, making the progress seem less impressive.&nbsp;
+In this way, the natural inflation that has occurred spreads more opportunity, so even if the same percentage of people take advantage of them, more people are, making the progress seem less impressive.

 If you're 35, living in your mother's basement, and barely making minimum wage, you're out of shape and aren't working towards bettering yourself in any meaningful way, the effects of lifestyle inflation have also hit you.